Cenbull70/Group4_Project/README.md

 #### Random Forest Regressor:

-- Ensemble of decision trees.
+- Aggregation of multiple decision trees.

-- Improves generalization by averaging multiple tree predictions.
+- Aggregation of multiple trees reduces overfitting compared to a single decision tree.

+#### Ensemble Method:

+- Stacking: Trains a meta-model (SVC) using predictions from logistic regression, decision tree, and random forest models.

+- The meta-model learns from the diverse strengths and weaknesses of these models and forms a more balanced and accurate final model.

 #### Neural Networks (Deep Learning):